PRBEM/VERB-4D/README.md

 Note: All tabbed items should be executed on the command line

 Xcode does not come with openmp support so a different compiler is necessary.
-However you will still need Xcode for some tools in order to build the new compiler
+However, you will still need Xcode for some tools in order to build the new compiler

 download Xcode with developer tools - located in app store (free) (developer